KQFFE/PoeLadderTracker/README.md

 ![PoeLadderTracker Screenshot](https://snipboard.io/w0BXzr.jpg)

-A desktop application for tracking and viewing Path of Exile ladder standings for public and private leagues.
-This application uses a proxy server to protect API credentials.
+A tool for tracking and viewing Path of Exile ladder standings, available as both a **Desktop Application** and a **Web Application**.
+Both interfaces use a secure proxy server to protect API credentials.

 ## Features

+- **Dual Interfaces**: Access data via a native Desktop GUI or a responsive Web Interface.
-- Fetches and displays ladder data for any public league.
+- **Ladder Browsing**: Fetches and displays ladder data for any public league.
-- **Supports private leagues** by allowing users to enter the league's exact name.
+- **Private Leagues**: Supports private leagues by allowing users to enter the league's exact name.
+- **Race Mode**: Real-time tracking of a specific character, displaying **XP per hour**, level progress, and immediate neighbors (Ahead/Behind) for both Ascendancy and Global ranks.
-- Filters the ladder to show the top characters for a specific Ascendancy.
+- **Filtering**: Filter the ladder by specific Ascendancy or Base Class.
-- Searches the entire ladder for a specific character to find their global and ascendancy rank.
+- **Deep Search**: Option to scan deeper into the API for characters (Public leagues only).
+- **PoE Ninja Integration**: Direct links to view character builds on PoE Ninja.
 - "Show More" functionality to progressively load more characters for a selected ascendancy.
+- **Popout Window**: (Web) Detach Race Mode into a standalone window for monitoring.

 ## How it Works

 This project is split into two parts:
-1.  **Desktop App (`main.py`)**: The GUI that users interact with.
-It contains no API keys.
-2.  **Proxy Server (`proxy_server.py`)**: A simple web server that you host.
-It securely stores your GGG API keys and makes requests to the GGG API on behalf of the desktop app.
+1.  **Proxy Server / Web App (`proxy_server.py`)**: A Flask application that serves the **Web Interface** and acts as a secure API proxy.
+It securely stores GGG API keys and handles requests.
+2.  **Desktop App (`main.py`)**: A `customtkinter` GUI that interacts with the Proxy Server to fetch data.

 This design ensures your API credentials are never exposed to end-users.